CryptoDevTV/CDAF/README.md

 * [ ] `YES`
 * [ ] `NO`

-Q2.4.4 - Does pull requests use labels?
+Q2.4.4 - Do pull requests use labels?

 * [ ] `YES`
 * [ ] `NO`

-Q2.4.5 - Does pull requests have conversations?
+Q2.4.5 - Do pull requests have conversations?

 * [ ] `YES`
 * [ ] `NO`